-Venge Vineyards is owned by talented winemaker Kirk Venge and his wife Sarah.
+Venge Vineyards is owned by talented winemaker Kirk Venge.
 Kirk was born in Rutherford, Napa Valley and like his father, winemaker Nils Venge, graduated from the University of California, Davis – in 1998 with a degree in Viticulture and Enology.
 In addition to winemaking at Venge Vineyards, Kirk is also a highly sought after consulting winemaker working with several premium Napa Valley based producers.

 The Venge’s roots in the wine industry date back to the 1950’s when Kirk’s grandfather established Vencom Imports in Los Angeles, a wine and spirits importing company which specialized in Western European wines and spirits.
 Nils is also an accomplished winemaker – he is well known in the winemaking world for his numerous accolades including producing the first 100 point rated Cabernet Sauvignon awarded by wine writer Robert Parker for the 1985 Groth Vineyards Reserve Cabernet Sauvignon.
 Nils also owns and operates Saddleback Cellars in Oakville and is a partner in Envy Winery near Calistoga.
 The family owned vineyards at Saddleback Cellars produce some of the grapes for Venge Vineyards’ own wines.